AventusDAO/avn-gateway-api/README.md

 **Note:** _It's important to keep the mnemonic/seed secret safe and not expose it anywhere else.
 If compromised you could lose all your funds._

 #### Offline mode
-Running the api in offline mode exposes AWT token generation and proof generation, useful for configuring JSON-RPC calls, along with account generation tools.\
+Offline mode exposes the AWT token generation and signature proof generation required to configure JSON-RPC calls, along with account generation tools.\
-To run in offline mode:
+To run the API in offline mode:
 ```
 const AvnApi = require('avn-api');
 const api = new AvnApi();
 await api.init();
 ```
 #### Online mode
-Passing a gateway URL enables the full api:
+Passing a gateway URL enables the full, connected api:
 ```
 const AvnApi = require('avn-api');
 const api = new AvnApi('https://sandbox.gateway.aventus.io');
 await api.init();
 ```
-The AVN_SURI may also be passed as an option:
+The AVN_SURI environment variable may also be passed as an option:
 ```
 const options = { suri: '0x226beb8ff69a053e0f101944d4c917819f7b9e44f1d915f3cf30dc97844262e0'}
 const api = new AvnApi('https://sandbox.gateway.aventus.io', options);